-The Board of Directors of the Company held nine (9) meetings during the fiscal year ended December 31, 2000.
-Each incumbent director attended at least seventy-five percent (75%) of all meetings of the Board and meetings of all committees of the Board on which he served.
+The Board of Directors of the Company held seven (7) meetings during the fiscal year ended December 31, 2001.
+Each incumbent director attended at least seventy-five percent (75%) of all meetings of the Board and meetings of all committees of the Board on which he served, except Dr. Henney who attended four of the seven board meetings.
 There are no family relationships among any of the directors or executive officers of the Company.